Opountioi

-Opountioi (Οπούντιοι) is a former municipality in Phthiotis, Greece with an area 129.534 km2 and a population of 3,201 inhabitants (2011 census).
+Opountioi (Οπούντιοι) is a former municipality in Phthiotis, Greece with an area 129.534 km2 and a population of 2,923 inhabitants (2021 census).
 It was established in 1997 from the former communities Larymna and Martino.
-The name refers to the ancient Greek city Opus.
+The name refers to the ancient Greek city Opus and its inhabitants (Opountean Locrians).
 Since the 2011 local government reform, it is a part of the municipality Lokroi, of which it is a municipal unit.
 The seat of the municipality was Martino (pop.
-1,923 in 2011).
+1,722 in 2021).